nus-cs2103-AY2425S2/ip/docs/README.md

 ```

 ## Commands
-> [!NOTE]
-> refer to Detailed Explanations section below for more detailed explanation of some commands.
+> Refer to Detailed Explanations section below for more detailed explanation of some commands.

 `list`: shows the current tasklist status.